Journeys-of-Closure/backend-old/README.md

 ## Description

-This is a backend server under development for the Eternal Echoes project using Clean Architecture
+This is a backend server under development for the Journeys of Closure project.

 ## Installation